 I know, we totally listed this as a good thing under the 4K section, but hear us out.
 There is some 4K content out there.
 A lot of companies are releasing more 4K content every month.
 But anything 4K is available in 1080p, too.

-Those looking for a bunch of stuff in 4K to watch simply won’t find it.
+Those looking for a bunch of stuff in 4K to watch won’t have trouble, but it’s not super common.
 Additionally, if you don’t like much of the newer original series on Disney Plus or Netflix or Amazon and so on, 4K returns are diminished.
 Getting UHD movies requires either a compatible streaming service or a UHD Blu-ray player.
 4K is an investment and it’s not just the TV.
 There are plenty of other things you’ll have to have to watch it.

 It’s a matter of perspective and mindset.
 Some people want to future proof their living rooms, have the money to do it, and don’t mind the small amount of content right now.
 However, a lot of people just want something that works well right now.
 All of the major streaming services stream in 1080p by default.
 All major cable providers do either 1080i or 720p.
 Even if game consoles support 4K, lots of games don’t.
 A 1080p TV is not nearly as outdated as one might think.